 Attribute Type (2 bytes): The TURN attributes are specified in [IETFDRAFT-STUN-02] section 10.2 and [IETFDRAFT-TURN-08] section 9.2.
-Set to "0x8060",
+Set to "0x8060".

 A - Valid (V) flag (1 bit): Identifies whether the Local Relay Site Address is a valid transport address and can be included in the connectivity check, as specified in section 3.2.5.1.
 If the network path between the Local Site Address and Local Relay Site Address passed the bandwidth admission policy check, the server sets the flag (V = "1").
-If the network path between the Local Relay Site Address failed the bandwidth admission policy check, the server sets the flag (V = "1").
+If the network path between the Local Site Address and Local Relay Site Address failed the bandwidth admission policy check, the server clears the flag (V = "0").